Stolz/linux-cheat-sheets/squash_dir.md

 # squash_dir

-squash_dir is an init-script for OpenRC (used e.g. by Gentoo) which allows to keep a directory compressed by the in-kernel squashfs but simultaneously allows to write on it.
-Every time you boot your computer your squashed directory is mounted writable and if you made any changes to it it's recompressed when you shutdown your computer.
+squash_dir is an init-script for OpenRC which allows you to keep a directory compressed by the in-kernel squashfs but simultaneously allows to write on it.
+Every time you boot your computer your squashed directory is mounted writable and if you made any changes to it will be recompressed when you shutdown your computer.

 ## Required kernel modules